-Teaching and healthcare education in community
+Teaching and healthcare education in the community

-2. Girls Education and Healthcare
+2. Improve Girls' Education and Healthcare

 Increase accessibility of education to girls through community centre and technology

-Provide education to girls on healthcare and sanitation with the hope of reducing illness and fatalities from related issues.
+Provide education to girls on healthcare and sanitation with the hope of reducing illness and fatalities from related issues

-Increase number of compost toilets in communities.
+Increase the number of compost toilets in communities

-3. Special Needs Education
+3. Advise on Special Needs Education

-Education on special needs to students, parents and teachers.
+Education on special needs to students, parents and teachers

-Provide sustainable solutions to improve quality of life for children and adults with special needs in Ghana.
+Provide sustainable solutions to improve quality of life for children and adults with special needs in Ghana